AChezick/Capstone2/README.md

 ### Modeling

-Given the goal is to ensure all patients have a good experience , there has to be extra supplies.
-However, having accurate predictions means we can be confident in having just enough extra supplies thus covering both goals.
+Given the goal is to ensure all patients have an individualized health experience , there has to be specific supplies.
+Having accurate predictions means we can be confident in having the correct supplies and accomplishing  the goal for improving health through individualized interventions.

 ---